 - If you use a stroller for support due to your disability, you can get a wheelchair tag for it.
 That allows you to keep it with you in queues and other areas where strollers are generally not allowed.

 Overall, our friend had an amazing day using a wheelchair at Disneyland.
 I mean, she had us frogs there to hop along to help her maximize her time, guide her toward gentle rides she could enjoy and set the perfect pace for her day.
 On top of that, everyone at Disneyland was helpful and kind.
 They never rushed her and encouraged her to take her time getting in and out of rides.
 Her safety and dignity were of the utmost importance to the cast members.
-That made a huge difference in the whole experience and made for special memories for everyone.
+That made a huge difference in the whole experience and made special memories for everyone.

 Have you used a wheelchair in the parks?
 Tell us about your experience.
 Have questions about using a wheelchair at Disneyland?
 Share them in the comments below!